 Hypospadias is a congenital anomaly of the male external genitalia with a prevalence of approximately 1 in 250 births (van der Horst & de Wall, 2017; Wani et al., 2020).
 The global prevalence is 20.9 per 10,000 births, with an increase of 0.25 per 10,000 births.
 In the United States, the prevalence is 34.2 per 10,000 births, while in Asia it ranges from 0.6 to 69 per 10,000 births.
 The exact prevalence in Indonesia is unknown, but some studies show varying numbers of cases.
 However, research by Aritonang et al., at RSUP Dr. Cipto Mangunkusumo Jakarta found 124 cases of hypospadias in the 2002–2014 period, while based on research conducted by Gede Wirya Kusuma et al. there were 591 cases during 2017 in 12 teaching hospitals in Indonesia (Aritonang et al., 2016; Duarsa et al., 2019).
 At Hasan Sadikin Hospital, in research conducted in 2015–2018, the number of hypospadias cases was found to be 147 cases (Noegroho et al., 2018).

 The causes of hypospadias are multifactorial, involving genetic, maternal, placental, fetal, and environmental factors.
 The treatment aims to allow urination while standing, improve cosmetic appearance, and ensure effective insemination.
 The main treatment is urethral reconstruction surgery and chordee release.
-The diameter of the glans and the length of the penis affect the outcomes of urethroplasty, which is challenging in children with micropenile.
+The diameter of the glans and the length of the penis affect the outcomes of urethroplasty, which is challenging in children with micropenis.
 Therefore, Preoperative Hormone Stimulation (PHS) using androgens like testosterone is recommended before reconstruction (Siregar et al., 2022).

 PHS with testosterone can be administered topically or via injection.
 Research shows that topical testosterone can increase the length and width of the glans penis, although the difference is not significant compared to injections.
 However, topical testosterone is cheaper and easier to use.
 Nevertheless, there are criticisms regarding the unpredictable dosage and distribution of topical testosterone, as well as the risk of side effects such as abnormal testosterone levels, pigmentation, and dermatitis.
 Conversely, systemic testosterone injections provide better surgical outcomes, but adherence to injections by parents and children can be challenging.
 The side effects of testosterone injections are not well-known but are reported to be less frequent than topical administration (Ahmad et al., 2011; Monfort & Lucas, 1982).

 The use of PHS in hypospadias surgery remains controversial due to its potential benefits and risks.
 Benefits include increased vascularization, reduced fibrosis formation, and better intraoperative conditions.
 However, risks include complications such as wound healing issues, tissue inflammation, erection problems, pubic hair growth, and pigmentation.
-Overall, although literature shows various findings about PHS, testosterone side effects tend to be minimal, and its benefits in facilitating reconstruction procedures are significant, especially in children with hypospadias and micropenile (Kaya et al., 2008).
-Further research is needed to determine the safest and most effective administration method.
+Overall, although literature shows various findings about PHS, testosterone side effects tend to be minimal, and its benefits in facilitating reconstruction procedures are significant, especially in children with hypospadias and micropenis (Kaya et al., 2008).

 2. material and methods